camilleC/SpanishTutor/README.md

 This approach mimics OpenAI’s API locally, allowing one to develop and test against powerful language models without external API charges.

-As the purpose of this demo is to show how to wire up a free LLM that can later be replaced by a frontier model comprehensive tests and error handeling are missing.
+As the purpose of this demo is to show how to wire up a free LLM that can later be replaced by a frontier model.
+Comprehensive tests and error handeling are missing.

 ## Features